Here you will find pdf versions of Weekly Power Points/Notes/Recordings/Seminar Complete Module Outline Link: Module guide MECS2032 for 2019 to 2020

 - Seminar Tasks: Questions relating to masculinities in Popular Culture

 - Reading Link: Blumenau, R. (2002) Philosophy and Living.
-Exeter: Imprint Academic (see pages 705-712 on Existentialism)
+Exeter, Imprint Academic (see pp.705-712 on existentialism)

-- Reading Link: Scott, E. (2014) Agony and Avoidance: Pixar, deniability and the adult spectator.
+- Reading Link: Scott, E. (2015) Agony and Avoidance.
+Pixar, deniability and the adult Spectator.
 Journal of Popular Film and Television.
 Vol. 42(3), pp. 150-162.

 - Audio Recording: Representation of men in popular culture and existentialism

-Week 2: Representation of Women in Pop Culture//Heteronormativity/Postpostfeminism
+Week 2: Heteronormativity/Women in Pop Culture

-- Reading Link: Richardson, N. and Wearing, S. (2014) Gender in the Media.
-Basingstoke, Palgrave Macmillan.
-(See pp. 121-123).
+- Reading Link: Richardson, N. and Wearing, S. (2014) Gender in the Media.; Oxon: Routledge (see p.1)

 Week 1: Gender, Philosophy and Popular Culture